-Even if you wish to change the colour of your building’s exterior, you are required to obtain a Development Permit.
-The purpose of a Development Permit is to ensure that what you propose to do complies with the Official Community Plan (OCP).
-Development Permit areas ensure that the “look” of the neighbourhood remains as stipulated in the OCP.
+The purpose of a Development Permit is to ensure that what you propose complies with the Official Community Plan (OCP).
+A Development Permit areas ensure that the “look” of the neighbourhood remains as stipulated in the OCP.

 If you apply for a building permit in a Development Permit Area, the Building Inspector will not issue you a Building Permit until they receive notification from the Village of Nakusp that a development permit was approved for your property.
 Getting a Development Permit is easy and depending on the type of development may take more than 4 weeks to finish the review.
-Administration review the OCP and look at the Zoning Bylaw, to see if your project complies.
-An onsite inspection will determine if your project fits the aesthetics of the neighbourhood.
-The fee for a Development Permit is on the Forms and Fees pages and the application.
-Once you have received a Development Permit, it says so on your building permit.
+Administration review the OCP and the Zoning Bylaw, to see if your project complies to both.
+An onsite inspection may be required to determine if your project fits the aesthetics of the neighbourhood.
+Please see the Forms and Fees pages for the Development Permit Application fee (application).

 Do you need a Development Variance Permit to begin your project?

-A Development Variance Permit is required if your project is not in compliance with the Zoning Bylaw, your property is already deemed non-conforming to the current Zoning Bylaw, and the project meets the criteria for exemptions in the Local Government Act.
-For example, you wish to build a garage, but you need to develop it within the rear property set back area.
-You would need to apply for a Development Variance Permit to provide an exception to the Zoning Bylaw.
+A Development Variance Permit is required if your project is not in compliance with the Zoning Bylaw, your property is already deemed non-conforming to the current Zoning Bylaw, or the project meets the criteria for exemptions in the Local Government Act.
+For example, you wish to build a garage, but you need to develop it within the required rear property set back area.
+You would require a Development Variance Permit to provide an exception to the Zoning Bylaw to begin you project.